 Introductory Experimental Physics II

 Second in series of half-courses on experimental physics techniques for physics and biophysics majors.
 Focus on core physics concepts of electricity, magnetism and optics: electrostatics, magnetostatics, magnetic induction, electromagnetic waves, geometrical and physical optics.
-Students work in teams and use computers to collect, visualize, and analyze data.
-Key components: written documentation of experimental procedures and results in a scientific notebook; interpreting results and testing hypotheses; experimental design and refinement; multiple opportunities for open-ended laboratory activities that inspire team and individual creativity.
-Designed to be taken concurrently with PHYSICS 162D.
-Prerequisite: PHYSICS 161L.
+Students work in teams and use computers to collect, visualize and analyze data.
+Key components: written documentation of experimental procedures and results in a scientific notebook; interpreting results and testing hypotheses; coding (Python), experimental design and refinement; multiple opportunities for open-ended laboratory activities that inspire team and individual creativity.
+Prerequisite: Physics 164L.
+Instructor: McKenzie.
 Half course.